davebetts/Data-management-scripts/climate_streamflow/README.md

   * quadratic regressions are calculated for each day of the year from the remaining available observations for that day.

 Additional details about this script are found here:  [Multiple iterations of quadratic regression in R](https://stackoverflow.com/questions/29982964/multiple-iterations-of-quadratic-regression-in-r)

+### Files in 'Coursework' folder
+Addition files in 'PhysHydro' and 'WQ_P' can be used to analyze streamflow and water quality data.
+These files still need to be described in GitHub.